 Flat or Jumps

-Tick either Handicap or Non Handicap races, or leave to select all races.
-Back to Top
+Select either Handicap or Non Handicap races, or leave to select all races.

 Number Of Runners

+This is the actual number of horses that ran in the race, not including any non runners.
 Choose a set number of runners, a range of runners in a race or less than/greater than a set number of runners.
-Back to Top

 Select Group and Listed races only for flat racing, or Grade races for jumps, or select None to ignore all of these race types in your results.

 This will filter the age group of any races you want to look for.
 Below you can see a race title and in this it tells you that the race is for horses aged 5 years old or more (5YO+).
 There are a number of age ranges to select from, starting with 2 year olds only and up through the race ages.